Nike’s support of Colin Kaepernick, and by extension all the players taking a knee during the National Anthem, disturbs me.

 It is a country where we have opportunity.
 Opportunity to find success.
 Opportunity to overcome our mistakes.
 Opportunity to make a difference in our own lives and the lives of others.
 Regardless of what we think of issues our country is still struggling to overcome we must NOT take for granted the fact that we have the opportunity to continue that struggle and to improve.
 When you kneel during the Anthem you ARE disrespecting what the Flag stands for, not just America, but OPPORTUNITY.
 You are disrespecting, and perhaps even damaging, YOUR opportunity.

 The players have SO many other ways they could get their message out.
 Unlike the average person, they have enough celebrity to be able to call press conferences.
-Unlike the average person, they have millions of dollars they make which can fund foundations, media campaigns, and legal defense for those they feel have been treated unjustly.
+Unlike the average person, they often have millions of dollars they make which can fund foundations, media campaigns, and legal defense for those they feel have been treated unjustly.
 They can donate their time and their personal celebrity to events and demonstrations.
 These are just SOME ideas and NONE of them include showing ANY disrespect to our country or any symbol that represents it.

 There is also another point that bothers me.
-The players who are taking millions of dollars to play a game are, in fact, employees.
+The players who are taking hundreds of thousands to millions of dollars to play a game are, in fact, employees.
 The field is their workplace.
 As their workplace they are not necessarily free to express just any opinion.
 This is NOT a first amendment issue.
 If you want to exercise your freedom of speech do it outside of your place of work, outside the stadium, off the field that you are paid to be on.

 The Bottom Line